makinacorpus/php-corebus/README.md

 Expected runtime flow is the following:

- - Commands may be dispatched to trigger writes in the system,
+ - Commands may be dispatched to trigger writes in the system.
- - Commands are always asynchronously handled (you may have a return response under certain circumstances) if the expected behavior remains unspecified,
+ - Commands are always asynchronously handled, they may return a response.
- - One command implies one transaction on your database backend,
+ - One command implies one transaction on your database backend.
- - During a single command processing, the domain code may raise one or many domain events,
+ - During a single command processing, the domain code may raise one or many domain events.
  - Domain events are always dispatched synchronously within your domain code, within the triggering command transaction.

-During the full command processing, the database transaction will be isolated if the backend permits it.
+During the whole command processing, the database transaction will be isolated if the backend permits it.
 Commit is all or nothing, including events being emitted during the process.